mhjacks/ansible-pattern-theory/README.md

 It has always been our goal with Validated Patterns to provide artifacts that are genuinely useful, and adaptable to local requirements, while also being easily testable and verifiable.
 We believe that this approach gives us what we need to make and fulfill this promise in the hybrid multi-cloud environment that we know we must operate in.

+Historically, the first Validated Pattern we delivered was [Industial Edge](https://github.com/hybrid-cloud-patterns/industrial-edge) - which was and is not a minimalistic pattern.
+(Consciously so; the first pattern to demonstrate the framework had to be larger and more complex to show that the framework was useful for building larger artifacts.)
+The next pattern we delivered was [MultiCloud GitOps](https://github.com/hybrid-cloud-patterns/multicloud-gitops), which was a conscious effort to be more minimalistic in requirements and scope.
+We intend to provide paths to make use of the GitOps-ness of patterns in this Ansible-based framework without absolutely requiring the setup of new Satellite and/or IdM infrastructure.

 ### Examples of infra/workload division (thought experiments)